List of Days of Our Lives characters introduced in the 2010s: Paige Larson

-Paige Larson is a fictional character on the NBC soap opera Days of Our Lives.
-Introduced by executive producers Ken Corday, Lisa de Cazotte and Greg Meng, the character is portrayed by True O'Brien.
-Paige is introduced as a good samaritan who returns JJ Deveraux (Casey Moss) his wallet which he dropped and is in a relationship with him for majority of her time on the show, however the relationship is ruined by JJ's affair with her mother, Eve Donovan (Kassie DePaiva).
-Paige is the niece of Theresa Donovan (Jen Lilley) and, following her death, it is revealed she is the daughter of Eduardo Hernandez.
+Paige Larson was introduced by executive producers Ken Corday, Lisa de Cazotte and Greg Meng.
+The character is portrayed by True O'Brien and is introduced as a good samaritan who returns JJ Deveraux (Casey Moss) his dropped wallet and is in a relationship with him for majority of her time on the show, however the relationship is ruined by JJ's affair with her mother, Eve Donovan (Kassie DePaiva).
+Paige is also the niece of Theresa Donovan (Jen Lilley) and, following her death, it is revealed she is the daughter of Eduardo Hernandez, giving her several half-siblings.

 In February 2014, Soap Opera Digest announced that model True O'Brien had been cast as Paige Larson on the series.
-O'Brien made her first on-screen debut on March 3, 2014.
+O'Brien made her debut on March 3, 2014.
 About her audition, O'Brien said "It was an intense process.
 It was the first time I had really tested for anything.
-I didn't know what was going on, so I just let it happen.When I walked out of there, I felt good.
+I didn't know what was going on, so I just let it happen.
+When I walked out of there, I felt good.
 I was very thankful to have had that opportunity to even experience something like that."
 In June 2015, it was confirmed that O'Brien was let go from the series, she exited on September 9, 2015 when her character was the second to be killed off as part of the Necktie Killer storyline to commemorate with the show's 50th anniversary.
 O'Brien returned in flashbacks on September 28, when Paige's death scene was shown and in her mother's visions on October 2, 2015.
 In October 2017, O'Brien reprises the role of Paige as part of special dream-sequence episode on October 31, 2017.
 In August 2020, it was announced that O'Brien would once again reprise the role, beginning the week of August 24, 2020.

 Paige was born on May 29, 1995 and would grow up with her single mother Eve Donovan.
 Her father would later be revealed to be Eduardo Hernandez, aka Eddie Larson, making Rafe, Arianna, Dario and Gabi her half-siblings.